Lava Falls, Grand Canyon National Park

 Lava Falls Trail

 There is much discussion about hiking to Lava Falls.
-While there is a trail, the final descent is a couple of hundred yards down a nasty lava chute that most one consider nothing like a trail.
-There are other trails from near the Toroweap Overlook on the North Rim of Grand Canyon National Park that give nice views of the canyon.
+While there is a trail, the final descent is a couple of hundred yards down a nasty lava chute that most would consider nothing like a trail.
+There are other trails from near the Toroweap Overlook on the North Rim of Grand Canyon National Park that give nice views of the canyon without getting to the river.
 Hiking in the summer months is not recommended.
 No matter the time of year bring plenty of water.

 The Lava Falls Experience